VascoSequeira/drc-algorithms/README.md

 Vasco Sequeira, Maria Paula Queluz, António Rodrigues, José Sanguino, Pedro Grifo, "Data Rate Change Algorithms  for Efficient HF Communications",  International Conference on Military Communications and Information Systems,  ICMCIS 2018, Warsaw, Poland, 22-23 May 2018

+# Additional Information
+You can see more publications about the subject in the following link: https://www.researchgate.net/profile/Vasco_Sequeira4

 # References
 [1] S. Trinder and A. Gillespie, “Optimisation of the STANAG 5066 ARQ Protocol to Support High Data Rate HF Communication,” in Proceedings of IEEE Military Communications Conference (MILCOM) 2001, Washington, DC, October 2001.